graelo/website/content/tokio/tutorial/channels.md

 - [watch]: single-producer, multi-consumer.
 Many values can be sent, but no history is kept.
 Receivers only see the most recent value.

-If you need a multi-producer multi-consumer channel where only one consumer sees each message, you can use the [`async-channel`] crate.
-There are also channels for use outside of asynchronous Rust, such as [`std::sync::mpsc`] and [`crossbeam::channel`].
+In addition to the Tokio-provided channels, the [`async-channel`] crate provides a multi-producer multi-consumer channel where only one consumer sees each message.

+It is worth mentioning channels _for use outside of asynchronous Rust_, such as [`std::sync::mpsc`] and [`crossbeam::channel`].
 These channels wait for messages by blocking the thread, which is not allowed in asynchronous code.

-In this section, we will use [mpsc] and [oneshot].
-The other types of message passing channels are explored in later sections.
-The full code from this section is found [here][full].
+In this chapter, we will use [mpsc] and [oneshot], and later chapters will use the other types of message passing channels.

+The full code from this chapter is found [here][full].

 [channels]: https://docs.rs/tokio/1/tokio/sync/index.html
 [mpsc]: https://docs.rs/tokio/1/tokio/sync/mpsc/index.html